 The PEZ Visitor Centre offers a complete historical tour of the brand.

-You spend time checking out the interesting memorabilia in display cases, click pictures with the PEZ-themed motorcycles and even participate in the interactive games and quizzes organized almost every day.
+You can spend time checking out the exciting memorabilia in display cases, click pictures with the PEZ-themed motorcycles, and even participate in the interactive games and quizzes organized almost daily.

-But the past part about visiting this place is being able to see the packaging of the delicious PEZ candies through viewing windows.
+But the best part about visiting this place is being able to see the packaging of the delicious PEZ candies through viewing windows.

-Don’t forget to buy some candy as a souvenir from the large collection of products at the in-house store.
+Don’t forget to buy some candy as a souvenir from the extensive collection of products at the in-house store.